Back

 octto: browser UI for brainstorming with OpenCode agents

 Brainstorming with AI agents in a terminal is slow and painful.
-You type a paragraph, the agent asks a question, you type another paragraph, it asks another question.
-Ten minutes of back-and-forth just to agree on an approach.
-Most of that time is spent typing things that could have been a single click.
+You type a paragraph, the agent asks a question, you type another paragraph… it’s a 10-minute back-and-forth just to agree on an approach.
+Most of that time is spent in “prose-churn”—typing things that should have been a single click.

 Parallel Exploration